Goldman sees Brazil beating Argentina in 2014 Cup final

 South American teams have won all four previous World Cup tournaments held on the continent.

-Goldman's predicted a 3-1 victory for Brazil would add to the decades of rivalry with neighboring Argentina, who have won the World Cup twice previously.
+Goldman's predicted a 3-1 victory for Brazil would add to the decades of rivalry with neighbouring Argentina, who have won the World Cup twice previously.

 Brazil are predicted to reach the final after overcoming the Netherlands, Uruguay and Germany in each of the knockout phases, while Argentina is forecast to beat Ecuador, Portugal and Spain.